Treace Medical Concepts: History

 In mid-2014, John T. Treace invited a number of orthopaedic surgeon designers to Memphis, Tennessee, tasking them to identify the most problematic area of foot and ankle surgery.
 Each of the five physicians in the group identified the same condition as their top concern, bunions, due to the unreliable nature of traditional lapidus procedures with prolonged recovery times, frequent complications, residual pain, and high rates of recurrence, resulting in an excessively high number of dissatisfied patients.

 Several years of research, dating as far back as 1956, combined with new evidence gathered from the introduction of weight-bearing CT capabilities, demonstrated that approximately 85% of bunions involved pronation of the metatarsal in the frontal plane.
 At the time, however, surgical procedures corrected bunions in the transverse and sagittal planes only, ignoring the abnormal metatarsal pronation.
 The failure to position the metatarsal into proper frontal plane alignment left the sesamoid position and MTP joint surfaces misaligned, with the joint ultimately remaining non-congruent and with increased stress, resulting in a rate of recurrence as high as 30–50%.

-Treace would then see this surgeon advisory board embark on the process of developing the first-ever lapidus procedure and instrumentation to surgically correct bunion deformities in all three planes, ultimately leading to the creation of the Company’s novel surgical product, Lapiplasty.
+The first Lapidus surgery and instruments to surgically treat bunion abnormalities in all three planes would then be developed by Treace's surgeon advisory group, ultimately leading to the creation of the company’s novel surgical product, Lapiplasty.